swathi-1806/project/uvm/ALU/README.md

 ## Monitor
 Samples DUT activity and sends transactions to the scoreboard.

+## coverage
+Functional coverage is used to measure whether all operations and input combinations are exercised

 ## Scoreboard
 Implements a golden reference model and compares expected output with DUT output.